PSLmodels/Tax-Calculator/docs/guide/policy_params.md

 ####  `CDCC_ps`
-_Description:_ For taxpayers with AGI over this amount, the rate of the credit credit is reduced by one percentage point each $2000 of AGI over this amount.
+_Description:_ For taxpayers with AGI over this amount, the rate of the credit is reduced by one percentage point each $2,000 of AGI over this amount.
 _Has An Effect When Using:_ _PUF data:_ True _CPS data:_ True
 _Can Be Inflation Indexed:_ True _Is Inflation Indexed:_ False
 _Value Type:_ float